databrary/presentations/crd/crd_curation.md

 ##NEXT STEPS
 Databrary is still being actively developed.
 Now that it has been in use by its intended community for almost a year, we will conduct targeted user experience testing to get a better understanding of what is working, what is missing, and what needs improvement.
-At the same time, continuing to perform staff-guided curation on more and more datasets gives us a better idea of the different needs of our user base and what features to add to active or self curation.
+At the same time, continuing to perform staff-guided curation on datasets when more appropriate than active curation gives us a better idea of the different needs of our user base and what features to add to active or self curation.

 ##REFERENCES